david-bradburn/bouncing_ball/README.md

 # bouncing_ball
- A simulation of a bouncing ball
+ A simulation of a bouncing ball with some basic physics